aphexyuri/uni-tunes/README.md

 Notes
 ===

+- Currently only supported on iOS and Android platforms
 - UniTunes needs JsonFx to work, but don't be alarmed, it is opensource and included in the unitypackage.
 For reference purposes, the form in use can be found at https://github.com/scopely/jsonfx-1.x (git@github.com:scopely/jsonfx-1.x.git)
 - Currently, the SoundCloudPlayer uses OnGUI for rendering the player UI - a future updated will include Unity GUI support
 - Please submit any feedback or feature request at https://docs.google.com/forms/d/1y4yQQXLmAG5ZCZC7PQxCBceTxLcOdMbDNsHkYNGtcqg/viewform?usp=send_form